lmolkova/correlation/http_protocol_proposal_v1.md

 Keys may be used by logging system as a column names.
 However it may be useful to have duplicated keys in the Correlation-Context: e.g. when services enable different feature flags and put them into Correlation-Context.

-Implementation MUST support receiving duplicated keys in Correlation-Context: it MUST NOT suppress values with duplicated keys.
-Depending on data structure used for Correlation-Context, implementation MAY either concatenate values with duplicated keys into one value or MAY allow duplicated keys, thus let logging system decide how to represent them.
+Implementation MUST support receiving duplicated keys in Correlation-Context: data structure used for Correlation-Context MUST allow storing values with duplicated keys.
+It aligns with Opentracing implementations and requires logging systems to deal with it.

 # HTTP Guidelines and Limitations
 - [HTTP 1.1 RFC2616](https://tools.ietf.org/html/rfc2616)